Share This Article

 What BLISSOO actually said

-BLISSOO said the matter is entirely unrelated to Jisoo and the company, according to the full statement published by Soompi and mirrored in English-language coverage from Star News Korea EN.
+BLISSOO said the matter is entirely unrelated to Jisoo and the company, according to the April 20 legal statement issued on the agency's behalf and quoted by The Korea Herald.
 The label's legal side also addressed one of the loudest claims head-on, saying reports that the individual co-founded the company or operates inside management are false.
 BLISSOO further said family members did not receive compensation and did not take part in company decision-making, even if limited communication help was given during the label's early setup.
 That distinction is the key point of the statement.
 BLISSOO is not arguing over fan interpretation.
 It is putting a legal line around what it says is fact, and it is doing so through outside counsel rather than a loose social post.
 That elevates the response from damage control to a document built for follow-up action.

 Why the agency moved now

-The statement arrived after days of online speculation linked Jisoo to a criminal case involving a family member, a pattern documented by The Korea Herald's report on April 20.
+The statement arrived after days of online speculation linked Jisoo to a family member's legal case, a pattern documented by The Korea Herald's April 20 report.
 BLISSOO's response makes clear the agency sees the bigger threat as reputational contagion, not just headline churn.
 In practical terms, once an artist's name, image, and label are repeatedly pulled into unrelated posts, fan discourse and search behavior can turn rumor into a false baseline.
 That is why the company emphasized Jisoo's long-standing independence from her family and said there had been no contact or involvement around the matter.
-As reported by Star News Korea EN, the legal team also warned against content built on unverified or speculative claims.
+The Korea Times' April 21 follow-up, which quoted the same Kim & Chang statement, also stressed that BLISSOO plans to pursue action against posts built on false or speculative claims.
 We have seen this playbook before in K-entertainment, but the sharper legal wording here suggests BLISSOO wants platforms, repost accounts, and tabloid-style aggregators to understand that this is no longer consequence-free gossip.

 What the legal warning means for Jisoo's brand

 BLISSOO's statement is also about protecting the business infrastructure around Jisoo, not only her personal reputation.
 Jisoo's solo era runs through BLISSOO, and any claim that family members hold legal or managerial control would directly affect how partners, advertisers, and fans read the company.
-That is why the statement explicitly denied those ties and said neither the artist nor the agency had offered support in the case, according to Soompi's translation of the legal notice.
+That is why the statement explicitly denied those ties and said neither the artist nor the agency had offered support in the case, according to the legal notice issued for BLISSOO and later summarized by The Korea Herald.
 The Korea Herald similarly reported that BLISSOO framed continued false linking as a rights violation and defamation issue.
 For a star operating across music, drama, luxury campaigns, and global fan platforms, that distinction matters.
 If BLISSOO failed to answer quickly, the controversy could start bleeding into every search result carrying Jisoo's name.
 The agency moved before that drift became harder to reverse.

 What to watch next

 The next phase is less about new statements and more about enforcement.
 BLISSOO has already said it will pursue civil and criminal action against false, defamatory, or speculative content, so the real test is whether that warning translates into notices, takedowns, or lawsuits.
-For now, the verified takeaway is narrow and important: Jisoo and BLISSOO say they are not connected to the matter, and multiple Korean outlets have now published the same core language from the legal statement.
+For now, the verified takeaway is narrow and important: BLISSOO's legal statement says Jisoo and the agency are not connected to the matter, and later Korean and English-language reports have repeated that same core language.
 That should set the baseline for any responsible discussion going forward.
 Anything beyond that needs sourcing, not fan-thread improvisation.